jaydeelew/CompareAI/docs/architecture/AUTHENTICATION.md

 ## Anonymous Users

-Anonymous (unregistered) users can use CompareAI with limitations:
+Anonymous (unregistered) users can use CompareIntel with limitations:

 ### Rate Limiting